privacy-scaling-explorations/core-program/2024/week4_plonk.md

 ## Study

 When you start to learn ZK proof system, you are really advised to start from PLONK than any other proof system.
 There're a bunch of amazing articles out there, but instead of jumping into rabbit hole, you should start from [Vitalik's blog post](https://vitalik.eth.limo/general/2019/09/22/plonk.html) and focus on reading it all.
 With this article you can understand what is widely used plonkish style of circuit arithemization.
-For this article, you may be unable to understand all the details at once, but you should at least understand what does this diagram mean:
+For this article, you may be unable to understand all the details at once, but you should at least understand what this diagram mean:
 ![Vitalik's circuit](./assets/vitalik-circuit.png)

 Let's examine PLONK from a broader perspective compared to the detailed analysis in the paper.
 [ZKP MOOC Lec 5](https://www.youtube.com/watch?v=A0oZVEXav24)